 The final design called for the use of seven 7000 hp (5220 kW) electric motor drive compression units, housed in a single compressor building, with two variable speed drives capable of starting any of the compressor units.
 The 49,000 available hp (36,540 kW) was a 150% increase over the existing 19,500 hp (14,541 kW).
 With a 70% reduction in projected operating costs, HCC was able to provide this installation for annual payments that amounted to the previous compressor operating costs plus fuel.

-As a result, the Bammel Storage Facility was able to increase their injection capabilities with no capital costs.
+As a result, the Bammel Storage Facility was able to increase its injection capabilities with no capital costs.
 Operating costs increased only to cover the increased fuel usage due to the increased horsepower.

 By replacing the existing gas-fired compressors, Enron was able to take “emissions credits” for the units that were shut down.
 These credits were traded as a commodity within the State and provided a financial bonus to the project. {Insert Table of emission credits}